 Chow Chow Care

 The chow chow is an intelligent, independent, and sometimes aloof dog that tends to have a dominant and protective nature.
 This breed needs an assertive owner who will provide discipline, socialization, and a solid foundation of obedience training.
 Poorly trained chows might act territorial and unfriendly, which unfortunately perpetuates the stereotype that they are aggressive by nature.
 Your chow needs to know that you are the boss in the household.
-While not overly active dogs, Chows still need routine exercise to stay healthy and happy.
+While not overly active dogs, chows still need routine exercise to stay healthy and happy.
 A couple of 15-minute walks per day is a good place to start.

-The chow chow is definitely not the right breed for everyone, but can be an excellent addition to the right home.
+The chow chow is definitely not the right breed for everyone but can be an excellent addition to the right home.
 This breed can work out well as a watchdog or guard dog.
 The chow chow tends to be a one-person dog, focusing its loyalties on the main owner.
 However, with proper training and socialization, the breed can get along with all family members—including children, though a home with older kids will be a better fit.

 This breed often shows aggression towards dogs of the same sex and, with their hunting background, may have a prey instinct directed towards cats and other small pets.
-As such, it is best that a chow chow only be brought into a multi-pet household as a puppy and raised with good attention to socialization so the dog accepts the other pets.
+As such, it is best that a chow chow only is brought into a multi-pet household as a puppy and raised with good attention to socialization so the dog accepts the other pets.

 Chow chows tolerate cold weather well but they do not do well in hot weather.
 They will need a cool place, preferably indoors, when it is hot.
-Chow chows do well living in apartments as they are quiet and just need to be taken for a walk rather than needing a yard to run around in.
+Chows do well living in apartments as they are quiet and just need to be taken for a walk rather than needing a yard to run around in.
 This beautiful, loyal, and smart dog breed is beloved by many and can be a lovely companion.